CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 # 1. Project background

-I am currently working on a personal project that evolves around a Phoenix video/image-sharing app.
+I am currently working on a personal project that revolves around a Phoenix video/image-sharing app.
 Nothing crazy, nothing new.
 There are a lot of similar projects out there and I had, at least for the most part, no problems finding reference material and resources to answer my questions along the way.
-There were, however, two major sticking points, namely media file upload and media file display.
+There were, however, two major sticking points: media file upload and media file display.

 # 2. The sticking points